- web check-in

 Wave Lagoon, Darwin Waterfront

 Have you been dreaming of a holiday that's a little different to all the rest?
 Well look no further because the NT is THE place to be.
-Hop on a morning flight with Tigerair from Brisbane to Darwin and by the afternoon you will be relaxing on a sunset harbour cruise with a glass of bubbles in hand or swimming in one of our crystal clear waterholes.
+Hop on a flight with Tigerair from Brisbane to Darwin and you'll be relaxing on a sunset harbour cruise with a glass of bubbles in hand or swimming in one of our crystal clear waterholes.

 Darwin International Airport (DRW) is located only 13km outside of the citycentre.